-The very first entry in the series bears a simple title: “The Witcher”, a somewhat unusual game that, despite not getting much mainstream attention, managed to attract many RPG fans.
+The very first entry in the series bears a simple title: “The Witcher,” a somewhat unusual game that, despite not getting much mainstream attention, managed to attract many RPG fans.

 The combat system of The Witcher was unconventional, to say the least.
-Most RPGs at the time were either action RPGs or they used a turn-based combat system that relied on dice rolls, much like a tabletop RPG.
+Most RPGs at the time were either action RPGs or used a turn-based combat system that relied on dice rolls, much like a tabletop RPG.
 The Witcher, however, combined the two.
-The end result was a unique combat system that players either loved or hated.
+The result was a unique combat system that players either loved or hated.

 Namely, the player chains melee combos by clicking on an enemy at the right time during the attack animation, sort of like a quicktime event.
 Of course, that’s not the full extent of the Witcher’s combat system: there are multiple fighting styles – strong, fast, and group, each style featuring a unique animation set and each obviously suited for different types of situations/enemies.

 Moreover, the player unlocks the five Witcher signs at different points throughout the game, and they provide an extra dimension to the combat.
 On top of that, there’s alchemy, which is a big part of the game, especially when played on hard mode.
-The player can consume a variety of potions that provide them with different advantages and, possibly, disadvantages as well.
+The player can choose from a variety of potions that provide them with different advantages and, possibly, disadvantages as well.